-We acknowledge that paedophiles and those that pose a threat to children may be attracted to employment that allows them access to children and young people.
-As part of this policy we will ensure that people working with the children are safe to do so.
+We acknowledge that paedophiles and those that pose a threat to children/young people may be attracted to employment that allows them access to children and young people.
+As part of this policy, we will ensure that people working with the children/young people are safe to do so.

-- All staff working in regulated activities (including the setting's Manager/Leader) and volunteers will be checked by the Disclosure and Barring Service using the DBS Update Service. - All people connected with WS must declare all convictions/cautions incurred since DBS disclosure which may affect their suitability to work with children; - All people connected with WS must declare their disqualification status; - Two references will be taken up prior to appointment for new staff and volunteers and a medical reference may also be required; - The selection and interview procedure of the WS will be adhered to.
-This must include a full employment history, qualifications, interview and identity checks;

-Providers must also meet their responsibilities under the Safeguarding Vulnerable Groups Act 2006 which includes a duty to make a referral to the Disclosure and Barring Service where a member of staff is dismissed (or would have been had the person not left the setting first) because they have harmed a child or put a child at risk of harm;
+- The selection and interview procedure of the setting will be adhered to.
+This must include a full employment history, qualifications, interview, and identity checks. - Applicants will be informed of any online searches as part of the recruitment process.
+This would normally be carried out on short-listed candidates only. - Two references will be taken up prior to appointment for new staff and volunteers and a medical reference may also be required. - All staff working in regulated activities (including the setting's Manager/Leader) and volunteers will be checked by the Disclosure and Barring Service on joining the setting, to be renewed every 3 years. - All people connected with the setting must declare all convictions/cautions incurred since DBS disclosure which may affect their suitability to work with children/young people. - All people connected with the setting must declare their disqualification status. - Providers must also meet their responsibilities under the Safeguarding Vulnerable Groups Act 2006 which includes a duty to make a referral to the Disclosure and Barring Service where a member of staff is dismissed (or would have been had the person not left the setting first) because they have harmed a child or put a child at risk of harm.

-Use of Mobile Phones, Cameras and Online safety
+Use of Mobile Phones, Cameras, and Online safety

-WS are aware of the risks associated with the use of mobile phones and cameras in the setting.
+We are aware of the risks associated with the use of mobile phones and cameras in the setting.
 To manage this appropriately we have separate policies regarding the use of these devices and online safety.
-In addition WS will ensure that all internet compatible devices used in the WS will have appropriate filters and controls.
+In addition, we will ensure that all internet compatible devices used in the setting will have appropriate filters and controls.
+The implementation of filters and controls will be overseen by the DSL.